pariwesh-projects/speed-reading-app-v1/README1.md

 - Adjust speed with a slider
 - Start, pause, and reset playback
 - Shows one word at a time
-- Displays a simple picture-like hint for the current word
+- Displays a simple picture-like hint for the current word.

 ## Run locally